Iterative bounds on effective transport for advection diffusion in periodic flow fields: Iterative moment method

-In the next section we will use the iterative mappings in \eqref{eq:mode_mappings} and formulas for the spectral measure mass and moments in equations \eqref{eq:Mass_Moments_1_and_2_Fourier} and \eqref{eq:Higher_Moments_Fourier} to calculate many moments for some steady and space-time periodic fluid flows.
+To illustrate the method, in Appendix \ref{sec:moment_calculations_detailed} we provide detailed calculations of all the moments for shear flow as well as the mass and first moment for example 2D steady and dynamic flows.
+In Appendix \ref{sec:moment_calculations_numerical} we use the iterative mappings in \eqref{eq:mode_mappings} and formulas for the spectral measure mass and moments in equations \eqref{eq:Mass_Moments_1_and_2_Fourier} and \eqref{eq:Higher_Moments_Fourier} to calculate many moments for some steady and dynamic, periodic fluid flows in both 2D and 3D.
+In particular, we consider the fluid velocity field for the 2D steady BC-flow, given by

+where $B, C \geq 0$ control the streamline geometry of the flow, and the corresponding stream function is $\Psi_{BC}(x,y) = B\sin x - C\sin y$~\cite{Biferale:PF:2725}.
+The flow geometry transitions between two limiting regimes as $B$ and $C$ vary.
+When $B = 0$ or $C = 0$, BC-flow reduces to a unidirectional shear flow in the $x$- or $y$-direction, respectively; in this case the spectral measure $\mu_{11}$ concentrates at the spectral origin and $\mu_{22} \equiv 0$ (or vice versa)~\cite{Avellaneda:CMP-339}.
+When $B = C$, the streamlines of $\Psi_{BC}$ form closed cellular structures, and the flow is a cell flow for which $\Dg^*_{kk} \sim \varepsilon^{1/2}$ as $\varepsilon \to 0$~\cite{Fannjiang:1994:SIAM_JAM:333}.
+For $0 < B \neq C$, the flow transitions between these two extremes, with asymmetric cellular structures; this asymmetry follows from the stream function symmetry $\Psi_{BC}(x,y;B,C) = -\Psi_{BC}(y,x;C,B)$, which implies that interchanging $B \longleftrightarrow C$ recovers the original flow under a $90^\circ$ rotation~\cite{Murphy:ADSRF-2019}.